 31. ‘Racing Extinction’

 Oscar-winner Louie Psihoyos (“The Cove,” “The Game Changers”) along with a team of activists and artists created the documentary film “Racing Extinction,” which delves into issues of biodiversity loss and species extinction.
 With never-before-seen images, the film showcases what scientists are calling the sixth major extinction in Earth’s history, that is being driven by humanity itself.

 You can buy or rent this film from Amazon.

 32. ‘Food, Inc.’

 “Food, Inc.” unravels the way major corporations control every aspect of the food chain in the United States, including the farms where food is grown to the supermarket it’s purchased in.
 These companies prioritize profit over public health, the livelihood of farmers, the safety of workers, and the state of the planet.
 “Food, Inc.” will have you thinking twice about the food on your plate.

-You can buy or rent “Food, Inc.” on Amazon.
+You can buy or rent this film on Amazon.